3 Mindful Ways to Communicate Better in a Relationship

 TIP 3: Release Judgment While Listening to Your Partner

 We all know how frustrating it is to sit down for a serious conversation with your partner, only to see them shut down or not have anything to say.
-Nothing shuts down dialogue quicker than judgment and criticism.
-Creating a safe space for your partner is critical and encourages them to open up and share.
+Nothing inhibits open dialogue quicker than judgment and criticism.

 To get in the right mindset, it's helpful to call to mind specific things that you love about your partner.
 Connecting with happy memories and remembering endearing traits enables you to unfold a more authentic experience and bring out the best in your partner.